xuyungang/scIGANs/README.md

 - **Options:**

-    - `-h --help`      Show this usage message.
+    - `-h --help`      Show this usage message and exit scIGANs.
     - *Input:*
         - `in.matrix.txt`   A tab-delimited text file, containing the expression counts with genes in rows and cells in columns.
 The  first row is header and first column is gene IDs